olizilla/see-other/README.md

 When you navigate to the next page, the service worker will be in control and all image/css/js requests will be redirected to `https://ipfs.io/<current cid from dnslink>/path/to/thing`, which come with the `permenant` cache header.

-By the third page view, you are now using the permenanently cached local versions of all resources you've seen before and completly skipping the network requests. 👨‍🍳👌✨
+By the third page view, you are now using the permenanently cached local versions of all resources you've seen before and completly skipping the network requests.

 ## What the hack?

 The current dnslink for the site is fetched via `https://ipfs.io/api/v0/dns?arg=<current domain>` when the service worker starts up.
 Service workers are stateless and isolated from the DOM, so we can't store the current dnslink in a global variable, nor in localstorage.
 We do have access to the [Cache] api, so we save a copy of the dnslink response there, so we dont have to fetch if for every request.

 But with great caching comes cache invalidation.
-A simple path is to just re-check the dnslink periodically.
-The Cache api preserves the heeders of the request, so in theory we could grab the `date` header from the response and see how old it is.
+We take the simple path and re-check the dnslink periodically.
+The Cache api preserves the headers of the request, so in theory we could grab the `date` header from the response and see how old it is.
 But CORS strikes again!
-As the dnslink api request is cross-origin, we dont get to see the headers.
-It's an [opaque response].
+As the dnslink api request is cross-origin, we dont get to see the `date` header.
+It's not [on the list](https://fetch.spec.whatwg.org/#cors-safelisted-response-header-name)

-However, we can copy the Reponse and just new up our very own headers for it, as we just want know how long this entry has been in the cache, so we add a `x-cached-at` header, and check that on every request to determine when dnslink is too old and we should check again.
+However, we can copy the `Response` and just new up our very own `Headers` for it, as we just want know how long this entry has been in the cache, so we add a `x-cached-at` header, and check that on every request to determine when dnslink is too old and we should check again.

+## Related work

+See [@gozala](https://github.com/gozala)'s amazing work in getting the real js-ipfs running in a [service worker](https://github.com/ipfs/js-ipfs/tree/master/examples/browser-service-worker). see-other aims at the other end of that spectum, where you just want a small perf improvement for a IPFS hosted static website.

+If you want your browser to do this kind of opportunistic local caching for you for any domain with a dnslink, use [ipfs-companion]

 ## References